 Controlled Foreign Corporation (CFCs)

-A Controlled Foreign Corporation (CFC) is defined as one where: Argentine resident individuals own more than 50% of the share capital; at least 50% of the income of the CFC is passive; and the CFC is subject to tax at a rate less than 75% of the Argentine rate, which is presumed where entities are resident in uncooperative jurisdictions (no exchange of information agreement with Argentina) or tax havens.
-Argentine residents holding interests in CFCs are subject to tax on undistributed profits.
+A Controlled Foreign Corporation (CFC) is defined as one where: Argentine residents individually or through related parties, own more than 50% of the voting or economic rights of the CFC; at least 50% of the income of the CFC is passive; and the CFC is subject to tax at a rate less than 75% of the Argentine rate, presumed where the CFC is resident in uncooperative jurisdictions or tax havens.
+If the CFC is not subject to tax, a โlook throughโ approach applies regardless of the percentage of ownership in the CFC.
+Argentine residents holding interests in CFCs are attributed the undistributed income.

 Foreign Trusts

 The Argentine CFC rules apply expressly to foreign trusts.
-However, income tax will not be assessed against the settlor regarding the undistributed income of the trust, and wealth tax will not be assessed against the assets of the trust, where the trust is irrevocable, the settlor is not a beneficiary, and does not control the investments in the trust.
+However, where the trust is irrevocable, the settlor is not a beneficiary, and does not control the investments in the trust, the undistributed income of the trust will not be attributed to the settlor, and wealth tax will not be assessed on the value of the trust fund.

 Foreign Investment Protection

-Argentina has agreements with a number of jurisdictions for the protection of investments that provide for international arbitration in the event of expropriation, including with Canada, Costa Rica, Dominican Republic, New Zealand, Netherlands, Panama, Spain, Switzerland, UAE, the UK, and the US.
+Argentina has agreements with a number of jurisdictions for the protection of investments that provide for arbitration in the event of expropriation.

 Double Tax Treaties (DTTs)